wptrainingteam/learn-wp-content/theme-developer-learning-pathway/05-Accessiblity/02-tools-for-accessiblity-testing.md

 ## Test, fix, repeat

 Testing early and repeatedly helps you detect potential violations in new components or pages before they launch.

+Let's look at some ways to test your theme.

 ## Automated tests